Scavenger Hunt

 National Arboretum

-Outdoors-loving families can explore the National Arboretum’s 446 acres by bike, car or on foot.
+Outdoors-loving families can explore the National Arboretum’s 446 acres by bike, car, or on foot.
 The Arboretum includes dogwood and magnolia collections, a bonsai and penjing museum, and a grove of state trees.
-As in the Botanic Garden, parts of the Capitol’s former east porch may be discovered here; marble columns exist around a reflecting pool in the center of the grounds.
-The arboretum is well known for its stunning array of azaleas in Spring.
+You’ll find parts of the Capitol’s former east porch displayed as marble columns around a reflecting pool in the center of the grounds.
+The Arboretum is well known for its stunning array of azaleas in spring.
 The Perennial Collection features blossoming peonies, day lilies, and daffodils, while the National Herb Garden features holly, juniper, pansies, and over 100 stunning rose varietals.
+Admission is free and no tickets are required.

 Science Museums for Kids in Baltimore